 Between Land and Sky, Part I (2014 -)

-In this series I chose from the beginning to be attuned to the often overlooked and ordinary events of every-day life that attract my attention – fleeting time and the changes in light and mood from one second to the next.
-The work was inspired by a wish to create a series of images that mimics the sensory and visual cues that inform my recollection of that which is both highly personal but also true to experience.
+Between land and Sky is a series of photographs that is presented both as individual prints and as compositions of two or more images combined.
+The sequences and pairings mimic the sensory and visual cues that inform my recollections of a particular place or moment; both highly personal but also true to experience.
 The physicality of that experience is condensed, or rather transmuted, into a sprinkling of space, color, visual, and even auditory phenomena.
 Although these images were shot in Alaska, near my home and with my family, they avoid being grounded to a specific location.
-The captured, fleeting moments are grounded in the photographic real, however, because these scenes are isolated from a larger continuum, the meaning of the images remains open-ended.
-The fragmentary views are both elusive and weightless, offering no more than a poetic pause or glimpse of temporal and physical space.
+The captured, fleeting moments are grounded in the photographic real, however, because these scenes are isolated from a larger continuum, the fragmentary views remain elusive and weightless, offering no more than a poetic pause or glimpse of temporal and physical space.

 Editions and prints: archival inkjet on Ilford Gold Fiber Silk paper, edition of 10 (9 x 9 inch).
 Dye sub aluminum, plexiglas face-mount or archival paper prints, edition of 5 (24 x 24 inch and larger).